FrankYang1995/QAEngineerChallenge/README.md

 1. Use Unity3D to open project "UkenChallenge2"
 2. Run the project in Unity3D
-3. Life hearts shows after start the game.
-Mission shows after click mission button in main menu.
+3. Life hearts shows after starting the game.
+Mission shows after clicking mission button in main menu.